MicrosoftDocs/power-automate-docs/articles/common-data-model-intro.md

    ms.date="08/05/2016"
    ms.author="stepsic"/>

-# Use the Microsoft Common Data Model in a flow #
+# Create a flow that uses the Microsoft Common Data Model #
-The [Microsoft Common Data Model](https://powerapps.microsoft.com/tutorials/data-platform-intro/) is a secure business database that comprises well-formed standard business entities that you can deploy for use in your organization.
-With the Common Data Model, you can improve operational efficiency with a unified view of business data.
-The Common Data Model provides standard entities common across most industry domains – Sales, Purchase, Customer Service, and Productivity among others.
-You can also store organizational data in one or more [custom entities](https://powerapps.microsoft.com/tutorials/data-platform-create-entity/), which offer several benefits over external data sources such as Microsoft Excel and Salesforce.
+Improve operational efficiency with a unified view of business data by creating flow that uses the [Microsoft Common Data Model](https://powerapps.microsoft.com/tutorials/data-platform-intro/).
+Deploy this secure business database that comprises well-formed standard business entities (such as Sales, Purchase, Customer Service, and Productivity) in your organization.
+Store organizational data in one or more [custom entities](https://powerapps.microsoft.com/tutorials/data-platform-create-entity/), which offer several benefits over external data sources such as Microsoft Excel and Salesforce.

-Microsoft Flow and the Common Data Model work well together in two key ways:
+For example, leverage the Common Data Model within Microsoft Flow in these key ways:

-- If you already use the Common Data Model to [build an app in PowerApps](https://powerapps.microsoft.com/tutorials/data-platform-create-app/), you can use flows to import data, export data, or take action on top of data (such as sending a notification).
+- Create a flow to import data, export data, or take action on top of data (such as sending a notification).
 Note that this approach isn't a full synchronization service; it simply allows you to move data in or out on a per-entity basis.

 	For detailed steps, see the procedures later in this topic.

-- As an alternative to [creating an approval loop through email](wait-for-approvals.md), you can now create a custom app in which users can approve or reject items.
-To store the approval state, you build a flow that updates an entity in the Common Data Model when the approval loop starts and ends.
+- Instead of [creating an approval loop through email](wait-for-approvals.md), create a flow that stores approval state in the Common Data Model, and build a custom app in which users can approve or reject items.

 	For detailed steps, see [Build an approval loop with the Common Data Model](common-data-model-approve.md).